Animechan-API/animechan/README.md

 <br/>

-# IMPORTANT!
-due to restrictions on concurrent connections on our current db solution, we have decreased the ratelimit to 60 request/hr untill a fix has been found, we believe our db migration away from mongodb atlas to planetscale will fix the issue (see #90).
+> :bell: NOTICE: Due to restrictions on concurrent connections on our current free db solution, we have decreased the ratelimit to 60 request/hr from 100/hr.
+We believe our upcoming database migration away from Mongodb Atlas to PlanetScale will fix sort of issues (see #90).

 ## About

 [![EC2 Deploy](https://github.com/rocktimsaikia/animechan/actions/workflows/deploy.yml/badge.svg)](https://github.com/rocktimsaikia/animechan/actions/workflows/deploy.yml)

 Animechan is a side project I started in 2020 because I could not find an API that provides anime quotes.
 So I ended up creating this API so that you don't have to.